 - Weather - The summer months are from December to February which is the best time to visit Cape Town.
 Though days are hot, the humidity is low, so it is not uncomfortable.
 The winter months that last from June to August can be wet, but it doesn't mean that it rains every day during this period.

 - Airports - Cape Town International Airport is the busiest and biggest airport serving the city of Cape Town.
 It is also the second-busiest airport in South Africa and third-busiest in Africa.
-It is located approximately 20 km from the city centre.
+It is located approximately 20 km from the city center.

 Cape Town Weather Averages (Temperatures)